Multi-sensor Spatial Association using Joint Range-Doppler Features: Minimum Ambiguity Association

-The CRB of velocity is a function of both range and Doppler variances whereas the CRB of position only depends on the variance of range.
-We use the nominal range and Doppler CRB values to set the minimum separation distance threshold, $\tau_z= 10 \sqrt{CRB_p+CRB_v}$ between targets.
-This threshold is also used to check similarity between chains in the association algorithm.

 \begin{IEEEbiography}[{ }]{Anant Gupta} received the B.Tech. degree in electronics and electrical communication engineering and the M.Tech. degree in telecommunication systems engineering from IIT Kharagpur in 2013.
-He received the M.S. degree in electrical and computer engineering from the University of California at Santa Barbara (UCSB) in 2016.
-He is currently working towards the Ph.D. degree in the Department of Electrical and Computer Engineering, UCSB.
-His research interests include wireless sensing, statistical signal processing and machine learning. \end{IEEEbiography}
+He received the M.S. and Ph.D. degree in electrical and computer engineering from the University of California at Santa Barbara (UCSB) in 2016 and 2020 respectively.
+He is currently working as Senior Engineer in the wireless R\&D team at Qualcomm, San Diego.
+His research interests include wireless sensing, signal processing and machine learning. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Ahmet Dundar Sezer} received the B.S., M.S., and Ph.D. degrees in Electrical and Electronics Engineering from Bilkent University, Ankara, Turkey, in 2011, 2013, and 2018, respectively.
 He is currently a Post-Doctoral Researcher at the University of California, Santa Barbara, CA, USA.
 His current research interests include signal processing, wireless communications, and optimization. \end{IEEEbiography}